 About I’m Just a Member Now

 In 1977 I began an eight-year career as a credit union regulator.
-First as supervisor of credit unions in Illinois, followed by federal oversight as NCUA’s Director of the Office of Programs (CLF, NCUSIF, and Exam Policy) in Washington DC.
+First, as supervisor of credit unions in Illinois, followed by federal oversight as NCUA’s Director of the Office of Programs (CLF, NCUSIF, and Examination Policy) in Washington DC.

 These experiences inspired Ed Callahan, Bucky Sebastian (my regulatory colleagues) and me to start Callahan and Associates in 1985.
-Our intent was to help credit unions take advantage of the unchartered opportunities provided by the deregulation of the US’s depository financial system in the 1980s.
+Our intent was to help credit unions take advantage of the uncharted opportunities provided by the deregulation of financial institutions in the 1980s.

 Our experiences taught us that cooperative design is unique.
-It provides singular focus on the member value.
-More importantly, it confirmed the critical reality that the member relationship is the foundation of credit union sustainability.
+It provides singular focus on member value and confirms that member relationships are the foundation for credit union sustainability.

 Enhancing member participation in credit unions is vital to maintaining a distinct cooperative choice for consumers.
 This democratic “governance” is critical to sustaining cooperative originality.

-This blog shares my passion and observations about cooperatives’ roles for consumers in the American economy.
-I highlight the responsibility of all participants in the credit union system to enhance the ever-expanding legacy of our common wealth paid forward for future generations.
+This blog shares my observations about cooperatives’ roles for consumer-owners in the American economy.
+I highlight the responsibility of all participants in the credit union system to enhance this ever-expanding legacy of common wealth “paid forward” for future generations.

 Now, as just a member, these posts are inspired with gratitude for the passion and commitment of all with whom I have traveled these past four decades.
 I am grateful for their examples of doing good with the legacy we all build upon.

 About Chip Filson

 A nationally recognized leader in the credit union industry, Filson is an astute author, frequent speaker, and consultant for the credit union movement.
 He has more than 40 years of experience in government, financial institutions, and business.
 Filson’s breadth of experience makes him an authority on a range of topics, including analysis of credit union trends, credit union public and market-facing opportunities, and strategies for enhancing member value.
-His contributions to the cooperative movement have been demonstrated with his analysis and advocacy for the corporate credit union system, NCUA’s Corporate Stabilization role, and the need for regulatory reform.
+His belief in the cooperative movement have been demonstrated with his advocacy for the corporate credit union system, dual chartering, CUSO’s and documenting the need for regulatory reform of NCUA.